If you are about to purchase a generator for your camper or RV, it is good to know how to Charge an RV Battery with a Generator.

 - Before shutting down your generator, disconnect it in the reverse order.

-How long to charge an RV battery with a generator?
+How long does it take to charge an RV battery with a generator?

 - Calculate the total capacity of your RV Battery bank by multiplying the Amp Hours (Ah) rating of each Battery by the number of batteries.